Therapy Billing CPT Codes Mental Health

 Place of service codes

-You will also need to add a place of service code.
+You will also need to add a place of service codes.
 This tells the insurance company where the service occurred.
 Traditionally, providers may perform their work at a school, office, or hospital and should use the corresponding modifier.
 If you are performing telehealth, you would use the codes 02 and 10.

 POS 02 indicates that the client received health or health-related services outside of their home using telehealth.